berkde/FastTD3/README.md

 ### Building

-The project will automatically detect if PyTorch is available and build accordingly:
+The project will automatically detect if PyTorch and MuJoCo are available and build accordingly:

 ```bash
 mkdir build && cd build